ccaccioppo/configure-ad/README.md

 <img src="https://i.imgur.com/Ca3ShWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After running the script, open Active Directory Users and Computers (ADUC) and verify that the accounts have been created in the appropriate _EMPLOYEES organizational unit.
+Once you’ve executed the script, launch Active Directory Users and Computers (ADUC) and check to confirm that the new accounts have been successfully created in the correct _EMPLOYEES organizational unit.
 </p>
 <br />